-Duncan Harris started his Swan Valley distillery in 2008 when he had an excess of grapes to make organic brandy.
+Duncan Harris started his Swan Valley distillery in Perth in 2008 when he had an excess of grapes to make organic brandy.
 In the hot climate of the Swan Valley where the world’s best organic fortified wines are made, a brandy distillery is necessary to produce organic fortified wines.

-Rotunda the pot still
+Rotunda the organic brandy still

 Bertha the column still